A Turramurra Vet Article

 Remember that the word ‘socialisation’ doesn’t just refer to socialising your puppy to other dogs, but also to people and experiences (eg handling, noises, objects).
 The goal is that your puppy has as many positive experiences as possible (not neutral or negative ones) during this important period.

-Even while traditional face-to-face puppy classes are no longer running on site at Turramurra Veterinary Hospital, our experienced behaviourist Katie Bedrossian, is running group classes via Facebook Live so that you have the resources to set up your puppy for success from the very beginning.
-These classes include a contactless puppy playgroup which has been very popular.
+While traditional face-to-face puppy classes are not currently running on site at Turramurra Veterinary Hospital, our experienced pet behaviour consultant, Katie Bedrossian, is running group puppy class via Zoom so that you have the resources to set up your puppy for success from the very beginning.

 There are many ways you can still help to socialise your puppy in the home environment: